OOI-RCA-APL/ceres/docs/getting-started.md

 ceres run
 ```

-You'll notice by the output of the above command, that no components are running.
-This is because we're not using the `--all` flag, meaning that components must be explitly enabled to run when the engine starts.
+You'll notice by the output of the above command that no components are running.
+This is because we're not using the `all` selector, meaning that components must be explitly enabled to run when the engine starts.

 If we do want a component to run on start up, use the `enable` command: